-Ted Rall's latest is a no-holds-barred look at the civil war raging within the Democratic Party in the graphic style of his national bestseller, Bernie.
+Ted Rall's latest book Political Suicide: The Fight for the Soul of the Democratic Party is a no-holds-barred look at the civil war raging within the Democratic Party in the graphic style of his national bestseller, Bernie.

 There's a split in the Democratic Party.
 Progressives are surging with ideas and candidates like Bernie Sanders, Elizabeth Warren and Alexandria Ocasio-Cortez.
 72 percent of Democratic voters are progressives.
 But centrists like Tom Perez and the Clintons still run the DNC party apparatus—and they don't want to compromise.